reuk/wayverb/docs_source/context.md

 Assimp
 :   Used for loading and saving 3D model files in a wide array of formats, with a consistent interface for querying loaded files.
+Using a 3D mesh importer means that users can load and simulate models created in practically any mesh editor, providing the mesh is manifold and represents a single watertight enclosure.

 FFTW3
 :   Provides Fast Fourier Transform routines.
 Used mainly for filtering and